Earthquake Prediction Months In Advance 297

 If you compare this to weather forecasting, the time scales are quite long, which gives more time for calculations.
 I think there must be less variables too, and they interact much more slowly.
 So forecasting earthquakes months before might have about as much inherent uncertainity as predicting wea

-There's been other studies like this.
+There's been other studies (Score:5, Interesting)

 For example, 30-odd years ago, some school did research looking in newspapers of the last 30 days before an earthquake for missing dog reports.
 Their results showed a large increase right around the time an earthquake happened in the area of the quake.